Terence Winch at the KGB Bar, NYC, October, 2008. Photo (c) Star Black

 "We get this world from no other writer---this last glimpse of the culture of twentieth-century Irish immigrants in America as their first-generation American-born children witnessed it. ...The totality of his work makes for so compelling an Irish mural as to merit George O'Brien's judgment that Winch is 'the voice of Irish America.'
 There is in that voice traces of the tenacious love of life that...characterized Irish life prior to the famine---the elan that the world hears at the heart of Irish music." ---New World Irish: Notes on One Hundred Years of Lives and Letters in American Culture by Jack Morgan (Macmillan, 2011)

-Winch has published six books of poems and two story collections:
+Winch has published eight books of poems, two story collections, and a young adult novel:

 Lit from Below